-

 A definitive diagnosis requires tissue analysis using techniques such as flow cytometry or immunohistochemistry.
 Staging with PET/CT scans helps doctors determine the extent of the cancer and plan appropriate treatment.

 Ethylene oxide is classified as a human carcinogen by the International Agency for Research on Cancer (IARC), the National Toxicology Program (NTP), and the Environmental Protection Agency (EPA).
-There is an increased risk of lymphoma and leukemia in exposed workers, one of the most consistent health effects.
+There is an increased risk of lymphoma and leukemia in exposed individuals, one of the most consistent health effects.
 Human data most consistently link EtO exposure with cancers of the lymphatic and hematopoietic system, including non-Hodgkin lymphoma, leukemia, and female breast cancer.

 EtO emissions near sterilization facilities have been linked to elevated risk for non-Hodgkin lymphoma in nearby residents in several community-level studies.
 Breast cancer and NHL are more likely to develop in residents living near emitting facilities, according to a study published in the Journal of the National Cancer Institute in 2023.